 Proposed Development

-The Proposed Development consists of a 10-year planning permission for the construction and 40-year operation of a solar PV farm to include the following:
+The Proposed Development consists of a 10-year planning permission for the construction of a solar PV farm, including all the associated ancillary development, and for the 40-year operation, including:

 - Electrical and communications cabling within private lands and within the L4026 and L40262;